How Long Does Clonidine Stay in Your System?

 The Uses and Effects of Clonidine

 Clonidine can be practical for medication-assisted detox within the confines of an inpatient program.
 However, it is unlikely that medical professionals would prescribe this drug for at-home detox, as it is addictive, and overdose could be life-threatening.
-In addition, in planning the treatment process, many people ask how long does Clonidine stay in your system?
+In addition, in planning the treatment process, many people ask how long Clonidine stays in your system.
 This is an unknown factor when used in detox.

 Clonidine helps minimize the following side effects of opioid withdrawal in detox.
 Completely safe for use in detox, many professional detox programs use Clonidine.